adithyavit/adithyavit.github.io/resume.md

 - Followed the material design principles for design and connected to the company internal API for data.

 ## Projects
+### <a href="/scalable image classifier/"><span>Scalable image classifier – Aws, Python</span></a>

+- Deployed a deep learning classifier and front‐end app on AWS using flask to classify the input image.
+- Scaled the app by implementing custom autoscaling application using SQS, S3, EC2 in AWS.

+### <a href="/video resume creator/"><span>Video resume creator – FFmpeg, GCP</span></a>

+- Developed a program that parses relevant data from resume and creates a video using ffmpeg and flask.
+- Deployed it on GCP using google app engine, cloud store, pub/sub and cloud run.

 ### <a href="/scratch-ml/"><span> Machine Learning - Naive Bayes and KNN algorithms from scratch </span></a>

 - Implemented different versions of k-means algorithm and Naive Bayes algorithm and compared accuracy.